Target-specific AI/ML workflows for oral-small-molecule discovery

 Heterogeneous data is an asset, not noise

-Most scientists and ML practitioners discard subtantial amounts of bioactivity data because absolute values don’t reproduce across assays.
-We treat that as a modeling problem, not a data problem.
+Most scientists and ML practitioners discard substantial amounts of bioactivity data because absolute values do not reproduce across assays.
+ArrePath learns the reproducible signal across those assays instead.

 - Learn rank orders, not absolute values — they reproduce across assays